Jesus’ Life: Chapter 18 – The Passion And Death Of Jesus

 Jesus listened to all his tormentors and in his agony, spoke not a word.

-Silence, speaking not a word, how often do I practice or teach others the virtue?
+Silence, speaking not a word, how often do I practise or teach others the virtue?

-Lord Jesus, grant me the gift of patience; the patience to listen and act only in your name.
+Lord Jesus Christ, our King, grant me the gift of patience; the patience to listen and act only in your name.
 Amen.